bakks/butterfish/README.md

   -m, --prompt-model="gpt-5.2"
                                    Model for when the user manually enters a prompt.
+  -r, --reasoning-effort="medium"
+                                   Reasoning effort for shell prompting and Goal Mode.
+Ignored for autosuggest and
+                                   automatically disabled for models that don't
+                                   support reasoning.
   -A, --autosuggest-disabled       Disable autosuggest.
   -a, --autosuggest-model="gpt-5.2"
                                    Model for autosuggest